RohanSakhare/C2Bench/README.md

 📌 Overview

-C2Bench is a cybersecurity project designed to simulate beacon-based Command & Control (C2) communication and evaluate detection mechanisms using IDS and log analytics technologies.
+C2Bench is a project designed to simulate beacon-based Command & Control (C2) communication and evaluate detection mechanisms using IDS and log analytics technologies.

 This framework allows students, researchers, and SOC analysts to:

 Generate realistic C2 beacon traffic

-Capture network events using Suricata IDS
+Capture network events using Wireshark

 Store logs in Elasticsearch